-Talk: The Grand Tour
+Talk: Women on the Grand Tour

-The Grand Tour
+Women on the Grand Tour

 The tour was part holiday, part education, part escape and part social.
 It included encounters with rogues and radicals, dramatic journeys through high mountains and into unfamiliar lands, and a chance to meet a diverse selection of curious characters.